shivaprasad2394/c/sam_skillup_discussion.md

 **Macros**:-A macro is a segment of code which is replaced by the value of macro.
 A preprocessor directive.

+	  pros:-
 	      • It replaces the value before compiling.
 	  Cons:-
 	      • no typecasting.
 	      • Usually used to create alias in c
 	      • used has file guard in c.

 Macro---------------------------------->>v/s<<-----------------functions

 No TypeChecking (ex:- func parameter)     |                             exist